SR 99 Tunnel Project Parking Mitigation Program

 To help answer this question, WSDOT, agency partners and community stakeholders created a program that identifies specific strategies to mitigate the loss of parking in Pioneer Square and the waterfront.
 These strategies share a goal to help maintain the vitality of the neighborhoods as major commerce hubs and tourist destinations.

-A workgroup of Pioneer Square and central waterfront business owners and other stakeholders is providing feedback on mitigation strategies.
+A workgroup of Pioneer Square and central waterfront business owners and other stakeholders provided feedback on mitigation strategies.
 Workgroup meeting materials are available online.